 2. The Kissing Booth

 The concept is pretty simple in this teen romance: A girl (Joey King) starts dating her best friend's brother even though he's supposed to be off limits.
-A lot of hiding under beds and similar hijinks ensue.
+A lot of hiding under beds and hijinks ensue.

 4. Alex Strangelove